edujtm/edujtm.github.io/content/posts/opencv-header-problems.md

 sudo ldconfig
 ```
 \
-Because this was an OS level issue, you compiled binaries should work just fine, even without recompiling them.
+Because this was an OS level issue, your compiled binaries should work just fine, even without recompiling them.

 ## TL;DR